Produce This! - Diversifying the Classics

 We are also available to supply additional support for productions as necessary, including creating a bilingual script, and to translate or adapt any play not on the list below.
 Please contact Barbara Fuchs at fuchsbar@humnet.ucla.edu for further information.

-Don Quixote by Guillén de Castro
+Don Quixote, by Guillén de Castro

 Substantial roles: 4 male, 2 female.

 The question posed by this play is as poignant today as it was 400 years ago: what actually makes us “us”, and what makes “them” something different?
 Can a man determined to test the fidelity of his beloved pass for another by simply changing his name?
-Set in the heyday of a world-wide and multi-cultural Spanish Empire, Alarcón’s play explores how love and jealousy operate in a radically expanded world, where identity seems newly set adrift.
+Set in the heyday of a global and multicultural Spanish Empire, Alarcón’s play explores how love and jealousy operate in a radically expanded world, where identity seems newly set adrift.

 Substantial roles: 4 male, 3 female.